openshift/managed-notifications/README.md

 ### Tags
 Some template files have a `_tag` field for easier searching.

-For example, in github, searching `t_network` will show you all the network related template files.
+For example, in GitHub, searching `t_network` will show you all the network related template files.

+## Validating Managed Notifications

+Run `make validate` to perform basic validations against the notifications configured in this repo.